senziio-admin/hacs-senziio-integration/README.md

 2. **Go to HACS**: Click on "HACS" (Home Assistant Community Store) in the sidebar.

-3. **Open Integrations**: Click on "Integrations" from the top menu.

-4. **Add Custom Repository**: Click the three dots in the upper right corner and select "Custom Repositories".
+3. **Add Custom Repository**: Click the three dots in the upper right corner and select *Custom Repositories*.

-5. **Enter Repository Details**: Under "Add custom repository", enter the following details:
+4. **Enter Repository Details**: Under "Custom repositories", enter the following details:

     - **Repository:** `senziio-admin/python-senziio-ha`
     - **Category:** Integration

-6. **Add the Repository**: Click "Add" to save the custom repository.
+5. **Add the Repository**: Click "Add" to save the custom repository in the HACS list.

-7. **Go Back to Integrations**: Return to the "Integrations" tab in HACS.
+6. **Go Back to HACS**: Return to the HACS listing page.

-8. **Search for the Integration**: Type "Senziio" in the search bar.
+7. **Search for the Integration**: Type "Senziio" in the search bar.

-9. **Download the Integration**: You should see the Senziio integration listed.
+8. **Download the Integration**: You should see the Senziio integration listed.
 Click "Download" and follow any prompts to complete the process.

-10. **Restart Home Assistant**: After the download is complete, restart Home Assistant to apply the changes.
+9. **Restart Home Assistant**: After the download is complete, restart Home Assistant to apply the changes.

-11. **Reload the Page**: Reload the Home Assistant UI.
+10. **Reload the Page**: Reload the Home Assistant UI.
 Re-login may be required.

 By following these steps, you will have successfully installed the Senziio integration via HACS.